jupyter-server/enterprise_gateway/docs/source/system-architecture.md

 within a YARN-managed cluster.
 - `KubernetesProcessProxy` - is responsible for the discovery and management of kernels hosted within a Kubernetes cluster.
+- `DockerSwarmProcessProxy` - is responsible for the discovery and management of kernels hosted within a Docker Swarm cluster.
+- `DockerProcessProxy` - is responsible for the discovery and management of kernels hosted within Docker configuration.
+Note: because these kernels will always run local to the corresponding Enterprise Gateway instance, these process proxies are of limited use.
 - `ConductorClusterProcessProxy` - is responsible for the discovery and management of kernels hosted within an IBM Spectrum Conductor cluster.

-You might notice that the last three process proxies do not necessarily control the *launch* of the kernel.
+You might notice that the last five process proxies do not necessarily control the *launch* of the kernel.
 This is because the native jupyter framework is utilized such that the script that is invoked by the framework is what launches the kernel against that particular resource manager.
 As a result, the *startup time* actions of these process proxies is more about discovering where the kernel *landed* within the cluster in order to establish a mechanism for